John Hervey, 1st Earl of Bristol

-John Hervey, 1st Earl of Bristol (27 August 1665 – 20 January 1751) was an English politician.
+John Hervey, 1st Earl of Bristol (27 August 1665 – 20 January 1751) was an English Whig politician.

 John Hervey was born in Bury St Edmunds, Suffolk, the son of Sir Thomas Hervey.
 He was educated in Bury and at Clare College, Cambridge.
 He became one of the two Members of Parliament for the town five years after his father in March 1694.

 In March 1703 he was created 1st Baron Hervey, of Ickworth in the county of Suffolk, and in October 1714 was created 1st Earl of Bristol as a reward for his zeal in promoting the principles of the revolution and supporting the Hanoverian succession.

 Estates

-The principal estate owned by John Hervey was Ickworth which his ancestor Thomas Hervey (d.
-1467) acquired following his marriage to Jane Drury, the sole heiress to Henry Drury.
-However when he married Elizabeth Felton, he acquired property in other parts of Suffolk: Tuddenham, Playford and Shotley following the death of her father Sir Thomas Felton, 4th Baronet in 1709.
+The principal estate owned by John Hervey was Ickworth, which his ancestor Thomas Hervey (died 1467) acquired following his marriage to Jane Drury, the sole heiress to Henry Drury.
+However, when he married Elizabeth Felton, he acquired property in other parts of Suffolk: Tuddenham, Playford and Shotley following the death of her father Sir Thomas Felton, 4th Baronet in 1709.